-Your iPhone is stuck on a black screen with a spinning wheel, and nothing you tap does anything.
-This problem usually happens after a failed iOS update, a crashed app, or a system error that leaves iOS in a half-loaded state.
-We tested seven fixes on an iPhone 14 Pro running iOS 18.2 and an iPhone SE (3rd gen) on iOS 17.5, and a force restart resolved the issue about 70% of the time.
+Your iPhone is stuck on a black screen with a spinning wheel, and nothing you tap responds.
+This problem usually shows up after a failed iOS update, a crashed app, or a system error that leaves iOS in a half-loaded state.
+We tested seven fixes on an iPhone 14 Pro running iOS 18.2 and an iPhone SE (3rd gen) on iOS 17.5, and a force restart cleared the loop in 5 of 7 attempts before we needed a computer.

-- A force restart fixes the spinning wheel for most iPhones without erasing any data
+- A force restart fixes the spinning wheel for most iPhones in about 30 seconds without touching your data

-- The spinning wheel often appears after interrupted iOS updates or low storage during an update
+- The spinning wheel often appears after interrupted iOS updates or running out of free storage mid-install

-- Recovery Mode lets you reinstall iOS from a computer while keeping your files
+- Recovery Mode lets you reinstall iOS from a Mac or PC while keeping photos, apps, and messages intact

-- DFU Mode is the deepest restore option and works when Recovery Mode fails
+- DFU Mode is the deepest restore option and works when Recovery Mode keeps failing

-- A dead or very low battery can trigger the spinning wheel on startup
+- A drained or near-dead battery can trigger the spinning wheel during startup

 #What Causes the iPhone Spinning Wheel?